jharemza/jharemza.github.io/blog_index.md

 layout: default
 class: page
 title: Blog Index
+description: This page is the complete list of all of the blog posts on Euler's Good Eye in chronological order.
 ---

 Below is the list of posts for my blog entitled Euler's Good Eye.